-The U.S. Energy Information Administration projects the following global energy patterns to the year 2040.163
+The U.S. Energy Information Administration projects the following global energy patterns to the year 2040.169

-- Strong, long-term economic growth drives increasing demand for energy; - World energy consumption grows by 28%; - China and India alone account for over half of this increase; - Fossil fuels maintain a market share of 77% through 2040, even though renewable energy experiences explosive growth; - World energy-related carbon dioxide emissions rise 16% by 2040.
+- Strong, long-term economic growth drives an increasing demand for energy; - World energy consumption grows by 28%; - China and India alone account for over half of this increase; - Fossil fuels maintain a market share of 77% through 2040, even though renewable energy experiences explosive growth; - World energy-related carbon dioxide emissions rise 15% by 2040.

-To hold global temperature below an increase of 3.6°F (2°C) per the 2015 Paris Agreement, it is necessary to decrease carbon emissions by 50% per decade.164 Clearly, the projections above move in the opposite direction and present a massive challenge to humanity.
+To hold global temperature below an increase of 3.6°F (2°C) per the 2015 Paris Agreement, it is necessary to decrease carbon emissions by 50% per decade.170 Clearly, the projections by the EIA move in the opposite direction and present a massive challenge to humanity.